funnut/Lisq/README.md

 del last, l     # Delete the last note
 del all         # Delete all notes

+encryption on, off or set

+cfg keypath show, s or [path] to set
+    notespath show, s or [path] to set editor show, s or [editor] to set

 reiterate       # Renumber notes' IDs
 path            # Show the path to the notes file
 edit            # Open the notes file in editor

 ```